unoplatform/Uno.Themes/doc/cupertino/cupertino-getting-started.md

     </ResourceDictionary>
     ```

-### Installing Uno.Cupertino on previous versions of Uno Platform
+### Installing Uno Cupertino on previous versions of Uno Platform

 If your application is based on the older solution template that includes a shared project (.shproj), follow these steps: